How to Export Apple Notes on an iPhone or Mac

 Can you export Apple Notes directly from an iPhone?

 Yes.
 On iPhone, you can export a single note as a PDF, export it as Markdown, or open it in Pages.
-This is useful for one note at a time, but it is not a good workflow for exporting an entire Apple Notes library.
+That works well for one note at a time, but it is a poor way to export an entire Apple Notes library.

 Can you export all Apple Notes at once on Mac?

-The native Notes app on Mac is still limited for bulk export workflows.
-If you need to export many notes, folders, or a full library in one pass, Notes Exporter Pro is the practical option.
+The native Notes app on Mac is still limited for bulk export.
+To move many notes, folders, or a full library in one pass, Notes Exporter Pro is the practical option.

 What formats can you export Apple Notes to?

 Apple supports native PDF and Markdown export in current Notes workflows, and you can open a note in Pages for additional document-style exports.
-Notes Exporter Pro expands this further with batch exports to PDF, Word DOCX, Markdown, HTML, Plain Text, JSON, RTF, EPUB, LaTeX, and JSONL.
+Notes Exporter Pro goes further with batch exports to PDF, Word DOCX, Markdown, HTML, Plain Text, JSON, RTF, EPUB, LaTeX, and JSONL.

 Does exporting Apple Notes preserve attachments?

 Native exports can be limited depending on the device and format.
-For example, Apple notes that exported PDFs on iPhone use current attachment view settings, and multipage PDFs or scanned documents may export only the first page.
-Notes Exporter Pro is designed for more controlled exports on Mac, including notes with attachments and organized output folders.
+Apple notes that exported PDFs on iPhone use current attachment view settings, and multipage PDFs or scanned documents may export only the first page.
+Notes Exporter Pro is built for more controlled exports on Mac, including notes with attachments and organized output folders.